Refinance

 CA DRE #01212512 | Free, no-obligation quote

-Usually, cash-out refinances are the hardest loans to complete without an appraisal.
+Usually, cash-out refinances are the hardest to complete without an appraisal.
 Once you're increasing the loan balance and pulling equity out, the lender wants a more precise value.

-That said, there are limited situations where a lender may allow a smaller cash-out transaction using an automated valuation or a more limited review.
-This is more common when:
+There are limited situations where a lender may allow a smaller cash-out transaction using an automated valuation.
+This is more common when the property has substantial equity, the cash-out amount is modest, and the loan file is otherwise very strong.
+Even then, it varies by lender.

 • How much will the new payment change?